holmjohnii/weworked-api/resources/timesheets.md

 ## Retrieve a weekly timesheet
 Returns a list of your expenses in alphabetical order.

-`GET /v1/expenses`
+`GET /v1/timesheets/weekly`

 ##### cURL Example
 `curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/expenses"`

 ### Parameters
-* status - A filter on the list based on the name of the expense's status.
-Expense statuses are all, pending, approved, and invoiced.
+* userid - The unique identifier for the user.
+* date - The date of the timesheet to return.

 ### Returns
 Returns an array of expense objects.